posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 ### My Weaknesses

-- **Undergraduate background**: I majored in neither Statistics or Math in undergrad.
-Although my coursework was certainly not _inadequate_, I know that competing with math and stat majors from Ivy+ universities was going to be challenging.
-On that note, my undergraduate institution is not particularly academically renowned in my fields of study.
+- **Undergraduate background**: I majored in neither Statistics nor Math in undergrad.
+Although my coursework was certainly not completely unrelated to (Bio-)Statistics, I know that competing with math and stat majors from Ivy+ universities was going to be challenging.
+On that note, my undergraduate institution is not particularly renowned in Statistics.
 - **Recommendations**: This is a mixed bag but I actually didn't end up with a single UChicago recommender.
-Only one of my recommenders was a Statistician (+1 Economist, +1 Operations Researcher).
-Fun fact: I was going to end up getting a recommendation from a UChicago prof but I did so poorly on a midterm, we decided that wouldn't be wise lol (So keep your head up!).
-One thing that was devestating to me is that I actually did not get a letter from the UChicago lab I worked at (I would've had to stay longer, by lab policy).
-This was a huge disadvantage.
+Only one of my recommenders (who was my professor for my graduate ML course senior year) was a Statistician (+1 Economist, +1 Operations Researcher).
+(Not so) fun fact: I was going to get a recommendation from a UChicago professor but I did so poorly on the midterm that we decided a letter from him wouldn't be wise lol (So keep your head up; you're allowed to have accidents).
+Another thing that was less than ideal for me is that I did not get a letter from the UChicago lab I worked at.
+Lab policy dictates that you have to stay a certain amount of time to be eligible for a letter and I did not do that--that probably wasn't great.
-- **Graduate coursework**: I was enrolled in a full-time non-degree-seeking program taking graduate coursework, but that is still not the same as an MS in Statistics.
+- **Graduate coursework**: I was enrolled in a full-time non-degree-seeking program taking graduate coursework, but that is not the same as an MS in Statistics.

 ### My Strengths

 - **My Publication**: I have a single-author peer-reviewed publication from undergrad.
-Though the paper doesn't propose any new statistical methodology, it does focus on the application of some interesting methods in novel ways and applies to data.
-I think that really helped me.
-Moreover, the professor who supervised this thesis (an Economist) wrote me a kick-ass letter of recommendation.
+Though the paper doesn't propose any new statistical methodology, it does focus on the application of some interesting methods in novel ways and applies them to data.
+I think that paper really helped my case.
+Moreover, the professor who supervised this thesis (an economist) wrote me a kick-ass letter of recommendation.
-- **Research Experience**: Ironically, my application profile was flipped when compared to most traditional applicants.
+- **Research Experience**: Ironically, my application profile was the inverse of most other ("traditional") applicants.
 Usually, applicants to (Bio-)Statistics Ph.D.'s are math/stat undergrad majors from very respectable institutions with little to no research experience.
 My profile was the opposite of that.
 I had almost two years worth of full-time research experience but a lack of formal preparation.
 I think my research background in causal inference and ML (in addition to my publication) were my strongest assets.
 - **Grades**: I had excellent grades throughout my undergrad.
 During my first quarter at UChicago, I got two "A-" and one "Pass" (Injury related).
 The latter is respectable though certainly not outstanding.
-- **Leadership Experience**: I do think that my leadership roles--e.g., founding a successful data science / social justic org in undergrad--was a big bonus on my application.
+- **Leadership Experience**: I do think that my leadership roles--e.g., founding a successful data science / social justice org in undergrad--was a big bonus on my application.

 ## The Application Process